 For most purposes, creating a Basic Task will serve your needs.
 To create one, follow these steps.

 - In the Action menu (pictured), select Create basic task to open the Create Basic Task wizard.

 - In the Name: field, enter a name for your task.
 You may optionally add a description of the task in the Description: text box below.
 When this is done, click Next.

-- Depending on the Action you chose in the previous step, a prompt to specify a script to run, an email to send, or a message to display.
-Fill out the relevant information, then click Next.
+- Depending on the Action you chose in the previous step, fill out the relevant information, then click Next.

 - Finally, the Finish screen displays your task as you configured it.
 If you need to make changes, click the Back button to return to a previous step, make your changes, then click Next until you return to the Finish screen.